 Muffuletta

 It’s meaty, it’s cheesy, it’s briny, and oh so good!
-Muffulettas (muff-a-lotts) are an Italian American sandwich invented in New Orleans by Sicilian immigrants.
+Muffulettas (muff-a-lottas) are an Italian American sandwich invented in New Orleans by Sicilian immigrants.
 It boasts layers of salami, ham, cheese, and olive salad on a round Italian loaf topped with sesame seeds and happens to be my favorite childhood sandwich (roast beef poboy and Reubens are tied for a fairly close 2nd).
 It’s one of the things I would always overeat when my mom made it.

 One of my favorite memories of high school was when my sister would take me to NOLA and we’d grab a muffuletta and a Barq’s (in the bottle) from Central Grocery and walk a few feet to eat “back the levee” of the Mississippi River.
 Central Grocery sells cold muffulettas and these adventures were the only time in mind it was acceptable to eat a cold one.
 All other times I preferred it to be hot with the melted cheese and crispy bun.